ljfogelstrom/psyterm/doc.md

 The server reports KeyPress and KeyRelease events for clients which have them masked.
 Of interest are particularly the XKeyEvents XKeyPressed/ReleaseEvents.

+### 10.10: Configuration Notifications
+Events for when a windows state changes, such as resizing

 ## Ch.
 11: Event Handling (cont.)

 ### 12.7: Key Encodings